jasminekamdar/crawler/README.md

 * The port argument represents which port the Arduino is plugged into.
 To determine the port, check the Arduino IDE, or run the command `ls /dev/ttyUSB*`
 * The default for the port argument is `/dev/ttyUSB0`

+5. Check that Koda's differentials are in the proper position.
+The state of the differential can be changed via the small switches located on the front and rear axle shaft housings.
+* If you are running on a smooth surface, unlock both differentials.
+* If you are running on a slippery surface, lock both differentials.

-5. Turn on Koda's main power using the power switch.
+6. Connect two fully charged 11.1V LiPo batteries to Koda and slide them into the battery compartment.
+Turn on Koda's main power using the power switch.

 * If Koda is E-stopped (LED is solid ON), press the EStop button or reset the Arduino onboard.

-6. Press the 'A' button on the XBox controller to activate the controls.
+7. Press the 'A' button on the XBox controller to activate the controls.

 ### Authors